CodeYourFuture/curriculum/content/js1/blocks/sub-goal/index.md

 To complete the logic, we can form a {{<tooltip title="sub-goal">}}A sub-goal is a goal for a smaller problem that makes up some bigger problem{{</tooltip>}}.

-Any time we're solving a problem we have a particular goal We can break down a problem into smaller problems each with their own sub-goals.
-The process of problem-solving involves continually breaking down problems into smaller manageable problems, each with their own sub-goals.
+Any time we're solving a problem, we can define a goal - a thing we need to achieve to consider the problem solved.
+We can break a problem into smaller problems, each with its own sub-goal.
+The problem-solving process involves continually breaking down problems into smaller manageable problems, each with its own sub-goal.

 For the implementation of `formatAs12HourClock`, we can form a sub-goal as follows: